bi-labor/Hadoop/README.md

 ### Task 1. - Loading Users dataset with Apache NiFi

 Also load the `users` dataset to the MySQL database!
-Filter users under age of 18 during loading.
+Filter users under age of 18 during loading, we do not need them now.
 A description of the data structure can be found in the repository's `data/README` file. **ATTENTION!
 The separator character: ,**

 Tips: